tkhq/qos/docs/networking.md

     Localhost --> App
 ```

+Before carrying application data, the bridge performs a QOS admission
+exchange.
+The host sends an `Open` message containing the hash of the approved
+server-bridge policy.
+The in-enclave QOS bridge sends `Accepted` only when that
+hash matches its policy, and includes the same hash in the response.
+The host
+requires that exact acknowledgment before it starts copying application bytes.
+A timeout, malformed response, `Rejected` response, or mismatched
+acknowledgment closes the connection without forwarding data.

-The bridge is deliberately protocol-agnostic.
-Once both sides have connected,
+After admission, the bridge is protocol-agnostic.
+QOS uses
-QOS uses `tokio::io::copy_bidirectional` to pipe bytes in both directions.
-The
+`tokio::io::copy_bidirectional` to pipe bytes in both directions and does not
-bridge does not inspect, wrap, unwrap, or multiplex application messages.
-The
+inspect, wrap, unwrap, or multiplex application messages.
+The kernel creates a
-kernel creates a separate stream for each accepted connection, so one VSOCK port
+separate stream for each accepted connection, so one VSOCK port can support
-can support multiple simultaneous connection streams.
+multiple simultaneous connection streams.

 This is the main difference from the older internal-app model, where an app host
 translated an external protocol into QOS-specific messages and the app had to